 If you have any child protection or safeguarding concerns about a child in this school:

-Please refer to the designated safeguarding lead for child protection: Mr Peter Keane (Head Teacher)
+Please refer to the designated safeguarding lead for child protection: Miss Sophie Kennedy (Head Teacher)

-If unavailable please speak to another designated safeguarding lead: Mrs Suzie Harris (Deputy Head) or Mrs S Penna (Inclusion Manager)
+If unavailable please speak to another designated safeguarding lead: Mrs Anna McGrory (Deputy Head), Mrs Suzie Harris (Deputy Head), Mrs S Penna (Inclusion Manager), Jane Redmond

 Allegations against a member of staff

-Refer to the Head Teacher (Peter Keane) or the Chair of the Governing Body (Anne Blayney: firstname.lastname@example.org)
+Refer to the Head Teacher (Sophie Kennedy) or the Chair of the Governing Body (Anne Blayney: firstname.lastname@example.org)

 Please see office staff for other members of the Governing Body if necessary